-The municipality must test all intangible assets associated with immovable PPE not yet available for use or which have an indefinite useful life for impairment.
+The municipality shall test an intangible asset with an indefinite useful life or an intangible asset not yet available for use for impairment annually by comparing its carrying amount with its recoverable service amount, irrespective of whether there is any indication of impairment.
 This impairment test may be performed at any time during the reporting period provided it is performed at the same time every year.